Burkina Faso elite unit refuses to disarm after coup - army chief

-OUAGADOUGOU Burkina Faso's powerful presidential guard is resisting efforts to disarm it after carrying out a short-lived coup against a transitional government earlier this month, the army's chief of staff said on Monday.
+OUAGADOUGOU, Sept 28 Burkina Faso's powerful presidential guard is resisting efforts to disarm it after carrying out a short-lived coup against a transitional government this month, the army's chief of staff said on Monday.

 The government, restored to power by popular protests and international pressure, disbanded the Presidential Security Regiment (RSP) on Friday after it had arrested the president, taken the prime minister hostage and named General Gilbert Diendere as head of state.